-- The tax inspection was performed until 31 December 2015 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The years 2016-2017 the Company submits its monthly sales tax return on due date.
+- The tax inspection was performed until 31 December 2015 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority.

-d) Stamp tax
+The years 2016-2017 the Company submits its monthly sales tax return on due date d) Stamp tax a) Corporate tax

-- The tax inspection was performed for the year from the Company's inception until 31 December 2008 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority. - The tax inspection was performed for the years from 2009 to 2014 and the difference were sent to internal committee to study. - For the years from 2015 to 2017 the Company paid the tax due.
+- The tax inspection was performed for the year from the Company's inception until 31 December 2014 and the tax resulting from the tax inspection and assessment were settled and paid to the Tax Authority - For the years from 2015 to 2017 the Company paid the tax due.